Nanny and the Professor: Ratings and cancellation

-The series first aired as a mid-season replacement on January 21, 1970, on ABC, and was last telecast on December 27, 1971.
+The series first aired as a mid-season replacement on January 21, 1970, on ABC, with the final episode broadcast on December 27, 1971.
 The series enjoyed initial success due to its Friday night timeslot when it was scheduled between The Brady Bunch and The Partridge Family, which were shows aimed at similar demographics (largely young children and pre-teens).
-Ratings suffered in the third season when ABC moved the series to Monday night opposite Gunsmoke and Rowan and Martin's Laugh-In.
-After the show was canceled, it had a brief run in syndication.
+Ratings suffered in the third season when ABC moved the series to Monday night opposite Gunsmoke and Rowan & Martin's Laugh-In.
+After the series was canceled, it was seen for a few years in syndication.
 It was also one of the first shows rerun on FX Network in 1994.
 The show was added to getTV's lineup in May 2016 for a short time.

-20th Century Fox Home Entertainment (Disney/Buena Vista) has not released the series on DVD.
+The show also appeared briefly on Nick@Nite.